 With majority of Newar's inhabiting the city, Kathmandu has plenty of local cuisine to enjoy on your Nepal visit.
-From a plate full Samaya Baji to the Nepali Pizza known as Chatamari, all you can do is drool upon the tales of the unique Nepali flavors.
+From a plate full Samaya Baji to the Nepali Pizza, Chatamari, all you can do is drool upon the tales of the unique Nepali flavors.
 Find the full details on the Nepali food list below:

 Thakali Khana Set:

 Dal Bhat Power 24 hours as they say in Nepal, Dal Bhat and Tarkari is the staple food that Nepalese savor twice a day.
 Other than the regular Nepali Dal Bhat, the Thakali Khana originated from Mustang consists of rice, lentils, and vegetables with meat (chicken or mutton) for non-vegetarians together with spicy fried potatoes, spinach, offered with Timur and hot chili pepper as condiments.